bcgov/bcros-common/document-service/documents-common/README.md

 # documents-common

 This directory contains common Vue components designed for reuse and extension in multiple Nuxt projects.
-Components here are framework-agnostic and should follow best practices for maintainability and flexibility.
+Components here should follow best practices for maintainability and flexibility.

 ## Usage